vinkla/wordplate/README.md

 A boilerplate theme filled with actions and filters to get the most out of WordPress.

+[Vance Lucas's](https://github.com/vlucas) great [PHP dotenv](https://github.com/vlucas/phpdotenv) package.
+Which loads environment variables from `.env` to `getenv()`, `$_ENV` and `$_SERVER` automagically.

 [Joe Grainger's](https://github.com/jjgrainger) super [Custom Post Type Class](https://github.com/jjgrainger/wp-custom-post-type-class).
 It simplifies the way we do custom post types.

 A Server Settings page.
 This page lists server configuration.
 Instead of login in to the server you can visit this page to get the necessary information.
 Located under *Settings > Server*.

 ## Installation
 1. Clone this repo `git clone git@github.com:vinkla/wordpress-boilerplate.git wordpress`.
-2. To install dependencies, navigate to your project root and run ```composer install```.
+2. To install dependencies, navigate to your project root and run `composer install`.
+3. Copy the `.env.example` file to `.env`.
-3. Create a database and add the credentials to `wp-config.php`.
+3. Create a database and add the credentials to the `.env` configuration file.
-4. Add [Keys and Salts](https://api.wordpress.org/secret-key/1.1/salt) to to `wp-config.php`.
+4. Add [Keys and Salts](https://api.wordpress.org/secret-key/1.1/salt) to the `.env` file.
 5. Open up your browser and visit `/wordpress/wp-admin/install.php` to install WordPress.
-6. Login and visit *Settings > General* page and remove `/wordpress` from Site Address (URL).
+6. Login and visit *Settings > General* page and remove `/wordpress` from Site Address `home`.
 7. We're done.
 Lets build themes.

 If you aren't running your installation from the root you'll have to update [WP_CONTENT_URL](wp-config.php) in `wp-config.php`.

 ## Theming
-Library configuration can be done within `lib/config.php`.
+Library configuration can be done within `library/config.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.
 Custom post types can be added within the `includes/post-types` directory.

 The boilerplate doesn't include a way to create custom fields.
 Instead use [Advanced Custom Fields](http://www.advancedcustomfields.com/).
 It is specified by default in `composer.json`.